jose29guoan/getdata_assignment3/README.md

 (P.S.
-Summer in Qinghai, China is extremely enjoyable, I promise.)
+Summer in Qinghai, China is extremely enjoyable.)